 Speeches that are measured by the hour will die with the hour.

 How long is a good speech?
 This is one of the first questions a speaker asks me.
-My glib, yet true, reply is always, “Long enough to get your point across and not one word longer.”
+My glib reply always is, “Your speech should be long enough to get your point across and not one word longer.”
+It’s true.

 Don’t be that guy.

-Then there is his opposite, the guy who is all facts with no room to breath.
+Then there is his opposite, the guy who is all facts with no room to breathe.

 The problem with each is they leave their audience unchanged.

-If it looks like your material will go long, examine if you have more than one topic.
+If it looks like your material will go long, review your speech to see if you have more than one topic.
 Stick to one theme.
 Use fewer quotes.
 Drop an anecdote.
 Prune aggressively.

-If you are short on content, you might simply need to change your theme.
+If you are short on content, you might need to change your theme.
 Is your topic broad enough to fill your time slot?
 Avoid filler, but ask yourself if you thoroughly covered your points.
 And, consider simply saying what you came to say and stopping.
 Let your audience fill up with meat, not bread.

-Ask your organizer, and be upfront if you find that time too long or constraining.
-Work out a compromise when, but honor that time.
+Ask your organizer.
+Be upfront if you find your time too long or constraining.
+Work out a compromise.
+Honor that time.